pavel-demin/red-pitaya-notes/led-blinker.md

 For my experiments with the [Red Pitaya](http://redpitaya.readthedocs.io), I'd like to have the following development environment:

- - recent version of the [Vivado Design Suite](https://www.xilinx.com/products/design-tools/vivado.html)
+ - recent version of the [Vitis Core Development Kit](https://www.xilinx.com/products/design-tools/vitis.html)
  - recent version of the [Linux kernel](https://www.kernel.org)
  - recent version of the [Debian distribution](https://www.debian.org/releases/jessie) on the development machine
  - recent version of the [Debian distribution](https://www.debian.org/releases/stretch) on the Red Pitaya